wordpress-mobile/WordPress-Editor-iOS/README.md

 ## License

-WordPress-iOS-Editor is available under the MIT license.
+WordPress-iOS-Editor is available under the GPL license.
 See the [LICENSE](https://raw.githubusercontent.com/wordpress-mobile/WordPress-iOS-Editor/develop/LICENSE) file for more info.